pvsone/opa-ext-authz/custom-app/docker-compose-styra-das/README.md

 Additionally, we will use Styra DAS to configure the OPA instance, publish and distribute policies to the OPA, and receive and display the OPA decision logs.

+This tutorial is an abridged version of the official tutorial, for additional detail and description of the application and policy code see the original tutorial.

 ## Prerequisites

 This tutorial requires [Docker Compose](https://docs.docker.com/compose/install/).